wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 ## Summary

 <a target="_blank" href="https://aws.amazon.com/artifact/">AWS Artifact</a>
-is a no-cost self-service portal to AWS’ compliance reports.
+is a no-cost self-service portal to AWS’ compliance reports such as SOC2.

 ## Blog articles